johnwdunn20/250Club/DevelopmenNotes.md

       - I guess they might need to accept it?
     - History - partition by week and load more on scroll

-    Inserted dummy data into schema, but I need to login with real users so that auth works.
-So disable email verification for a bit then reinsert dummy data
+    Inserted dummy data into schema for 3 users listed in .env file.
+Should now be able to start pulling in data